ArnoldDP/OStim-Community-Modlist/README.md

 <details>
   <summary>Known issues</summary>

-Shared quarters are missing in a few Inn's.
+>Shared quarters are missing in a few Inn's.
 If you would like shared accomodations for you and your followers, check to see if theres a hatch anywhere on the floor first.
+>
+>First Lessons Tolfidr won't acknowledge that you held the ward up
+>
+>Landscape
 Please do not hesitate to report any other bugs in the [OCM Support discord](https://discord.gg/MgDsHfmCEF)

  </details>